Coupling derivation of optimal-order central moment bounds in exponential last-passage percolation: Introduction

 Until 2020, the coupling method could not produce good upper bounds for the central moments beyond the variance.
-Sharp right-tail upper bounds were already available due to superadditivity \cite{sepp98ebp}; the difficulty was the lack of sufficient control over the left-tail fluctuations.
-A significant advance came in \cite{noac-soso-20a}.
-This article developed higher-degree analogoues of the variance identity for the O'Connell-Yor polymer, and then deduced nearly optimal upper bounds for all central moments in the increment-stationary case and around the characteristic direction.
-The follow-up work of the authors \cite{noac-soso-20b} tailored their technique to the four basic integrable lattice polymers using the framework of \cite{chau-noac-18b}.
-Around the same time, articles \cite{emra-janj-sepp-20-md, emra-janj-sepp-21-exit2} made the following observations.
-Certain m.g.f.\ identities from \cite{rain-00} for the the last-passage times in various integrable LPP models can be readily reproduced from the associated invariant measures.
-These subsume the variance identities and elevate the capabilities of the coupling method to the level of integrable probability for many purposes.
-For example, article \cite{emra-janj-sepp-21-exit2} derived optimal-order geodesic fluctuation bounds through the enhanced coupling method.
-Among the several other applications announced in \cite{emra-janj-sepp-21-exit2}, one concerns central moment bounds, which is the topic of the present work.
+Sharp right-tail upper bounds were already available due to superadditivity \cite{Sepp_98}; the difficulty was the lack of sufficient control over the left-tail fluctuations.
+A significant advance came in \cite{Noac_Soso_22}.
+This article developed higher-degree cumulant identities for the O'Connell--Yor polymer, generalizing the variance identity in \cite{Sepp_Valk_10}.
+From their cumulant identities, the authors then derived nearly optimal upper bounds for all central moments in the increment-stationary case and around the characteristic direction.
+The follow-up work of the authors \cite{Noac_Soso_22b} tailored their technique to the four basic integrable lattice polymers (log-gamma, beta, inverse-beta, strict-weak) using the framework of \cite{Chau_Noac_18b}.
+For ease of comparison later, we mention that the counterparts of the central moment bounds from \cite{Noac_Soso_22, Noac_Soso_22b} would (up to minor differences) read as follows for the exponential LPP: Fix $A \ge 0$, $p \in (0, \infty)$, $z \in (0, 1)$ and $\epsilon > 0$, and assume that $|m_k-z^2k|\le Ak^{2/3}$ and $|n_k-(1-z)^2k| \le Ak^{2/3}$ for $k \in \bbZ_{>0}$.
+Then there exists a constant $C_0$ (depending on $A$, $p$, $z$ and $\epsilon$) such that

-Before turning to our contribution, let us also remark that the coupling approach has been useful beyond the study of fluctuation exponents.
-Nice expositions can be found in the lecture notes \cite{cato-pime-11-lec, sepp-cgm-18}.
-Two recent applications are in proving the tightness of the LPP process \cite{cato-pime-15} and describing the global geometry of geodesics \cite{Jan-Ras-Sep-20-}.